nguyentrunghieu25022003/netflix/README.md

 ## Features

-- User Authentication (Sign up, Login, Logout)
+- User Authentication (Sign up, Login, Login with Google, Logout)
 - Browse Movies and TV Shows
 - Watch Trailers and Movies
 - Add Movies to Favorites
+- Report
+- Like & Dislike
 - ...
 And many other features